dennishilk/Body2Bits/README.md

 ### DoomFit
 Play Doom using a Wii Balance Board.

 Movement is controlled by weight shifts, stomps, and balance.
 Yes, it works.
 No, it’s not comfortable.

 → `doom-fit/`

+---

 ### Alarm from Hell 😈
 An alarm clock that cannot be snoozed.

 The alarm stops only if:
 - your body steps onto a Wii Balance Board
-- you perform physical actions
+- you perform required physical actions
 - and remain still afterward

-Leaving the board resets or escalates the alarm.
+Leaving the board or stopping early escalates the alarm.

 → `alarm-from-hell/`